Martell Public Records Directory

 All links go directly to official Martell, Nebraska government websites.

-Martell, Lancaster County is served by several law enforcement agencies, including the Lancaster County Sheriff's Office and the Lincoln Police Department.
-The Lincoln Police Department handles law enforcement within the city limits of Lincoln, focusing on urban crime and public safety.
-Other municipal police departments in the county include the Hickman Police Department and the Waverly Police Department, each responsible for their respective jurisdictions.
+Law enforcement services in Martell, Lancaster County come from several agencies, including the Lancaster County Sheriff's Office and the Lincoln Police Department.
+The Lincoln Police Department focuses on law enforcement within the city limits of Lincoln, handling urban crime and public safety matters.
+Other municipal departments in the county include the Hickman Police Department and the Waverly Police Department, each responsible for their respective jurisdictions.

 Jail & Inmate Records